This article is more than 1 year old

 The Burning Man suffered 85 per cent burns during the incident, prompting organisers to dismantle him and "rebuild a less elaborate version" for the weekend's grand finale.
 Grace said: "It's obviously a pretty selfish act, and people are disappointed about that, but spirits overall are pretty high."

 Addis, meanwhile, was booked into Pershing County jail on suspicion of "arson, illegal possession of fireworks, destruction of property and resisting a public officer".
-He posted a $25,632 bond, the sherrif's office said. ®
+He posted a $25,632 bond, the sheriff's office said. ®

 *That's not strictly true, is it?